cjhD/aapg_hD_IIoT_shortcourse/README.md

-### AAPG Short Course Material at Marathon Oil Tower, Houston, TX on January 15th, 2019
+### Hands on coding short course leveraging elasticsearch, AWS resources and IoT device in Houston, TX on January 15th, 2019.

 ##### More details to follow soon...